-As per Section 134(5)(e) of the Companies Act, 2013, the Directors have an overall responsibility for ensuring that the Company has implemented robust system and framework of Internal Financial Controls.
+In compliance with the provisions of Section 134(5)(e) of the Companies Act, 2013, the Directors have an overall responsibility for ensuring that the Company has implemented a robust system and framework of Internal Financial Controls.
 This provides the Directors with reasonable assurance regarding the adequacy and operating effectiveness of controls with regard to reporting, operational and compliance risks.
-The Company has devised appropriate systems and framework including proper delegation of authority, policies and procedures, effective IT systems aligned with business requirements, risk based internal audits, risk management framework and whistle blower mechanism.
+The Audit Committee evaluates the internal financial control systems periodically and ensures that the Company has devised appropriate systems and framework including proper delegation of authority, policies and procedures, effective IT systems aligned with business requirements, risk based internal audits, risk management framework and whistle blower mechanism.
 These are routinely tested and certified by Statutory as well as Internal Auditors.
-The Audit Committee evaluates the internal financial control systems periodically.

-Significant and Material orders passed by the Regulators, Courts, Tribunals, Statutory or Quasi-Judicial bodies
+Significant and Material orders passed by the Regulators, Courts, Tribunals, Statutory or Quasi- Judicial bodies

-No significant or material orders were passed by the Regulators or Courts or Tribunals or Statutory or Quasi-Judicial bodies which impacts the going concern status and Company's operations in future.
+No significant or material orders were passed by the Regulators or Courts or Tribunals or Statutory or Quasi- Judicial bodies which impacts the going concern status and Company's operations in future.